xushuhere/Grocery-List/GroupProject/Docs/UserManual.md

 :arrow_down_small: Grocery List screen after the new list is added
 #![list added](Images/screenshot_addlist_onelist.png)

+* CANCEL the action : User can click native backwards key from your device to go back to the previous page

 :scroll: _STEPS_
 * STEP 1: Select Add List.
 * STEP 2: Enter a name for the grocery list.